 Mile Marker 28.8 — Nahiku Marketplace

 Nahiku Marketplace is a Hana shopping center, which consists of a tiny handful of Hawaiian product shops.
 This is where I discovered one of my absolute favorite Maui treats, coconut candy.
 The coconut is hand cut, sprinkled with brown sugar and slow baked.
-It was well worth the $5 a bag.
+And it is delicious!

 Mile Marker 32 — Luana Spa Retreat

-After indulging on too much coconut candy, we made a quick stop at Luana Spa Retreat to get a tour of a yurt.
+After indulging in too much coconut candy, we made a quick stop at Luana Spa Retreat to get a tour of a yurt.
 Why?
 Because I had no idea what the heck a yurt was either.
-Turns out it’s fancy smancy collapsible tent commonly used in Mongolia.
+Turns out it’s a fancy-smancy collapsible tent commonly used in Mongolia.
 But, you can sleep (or, even better, get a spa treatment) in one at Luana.

 Mile Marker 32 — Nutcharee’s Thai food

 Right next to Luana Spa Retreat is Nutcharee’s, a delicious and authentic outdoor Thai restaurant.
-Even though it is off the beaten path, this place sometimes gets so busy it has to turn away guests.
+Even though it is off the beaten path of the Hana Highway, this place sometimes gets so busy it has to turn away guests.
 Yep, it’s that good.

 Our last stop on the Road to Hana loop was the Ohe’o Gulch, also known as the Seven Sacred Pools.
 There are several falls that flow through Ohe’o Gulch and they are popular.
 By the time we got there, around 2:30pm, it was loaded with tourists.